 Diamonds in the kimberlites of the State Line District were discovered in 1975 by Professor Malcolm McCallum at the Colorado State University.
 Shortly after the discovery, mining companies began a vigorous exploration campaign in the district.
 The Kelsey Lake kimberlites were bulk sampled and the grades ranged from 0.5 to 1.0 carat per 100 metric tons; gem quality stones were about 20 percent of the sample — about the same as the commercial diamond mines in South Africa.
 Open pit mining began in late 1996 on the two largest pipes in the Kelsey Lake kimberlites.
 The Kelsey Lake Mine was North America’s first commercial diamond producer.
 In 1998, the mine was put into limited production status and has remained that way since.

 Among Colorado minerals that generate value are varieties of cryptocrystalline quartz.
 In its various forms, this mineral is referred to as carnelian, chalcedony, onyx, sardonyx, chrysoprase, agate, jasper, petrified wood, among others.
-It is found in many locations around the state, with petrified or agatized wood occurrences in Arapahoe, Douglas, Elbert, Delta, and El Paso counties (to name a few).
+It is found in many locations around the state, with petrified or agatized wood occurrences in Arapahoe, Douglas, Elbert, Delta, Moffat, and El Paso counties (to name a few).

 The CGS provides numerous publications on the geology associated with gemstones of Colorado.
 If you are interested in a particular region, we suggest using our publications page.
-Also, summaries and references provided in our historic metal mining online map may assist with finding out more about the geology in these areas.
+Also, summaries and references provided in our online historical metal mining map may assist with finding out more about the geology in these areas.
 A great summary of gemstones and other minerals in Colorado is provided in the USGS publication Development of Industrial Minerals in Colorado produced in cooperation with the CGS (see page 69 for the gemstone discussion).

 Several organizations have more information on gemstones in Colorado.
 The Colorado School of Mines Museum of Earth Science in Golden and Denver Museum of Nature and Science both have numerous specimens collected from Colorado mines on display.
 The Friends of Mineralogy Colorado Chapter has several publications associated with their field trips and meetings that include gemstones, metals, and mining districts throughout Colorado.
 Also, the National Mining Hall of Fame and Museum in Leadville and the Western Museum of Mining and Industry in Colorado Springs has more on mining and minerals.